triandamai/cexup-docs/content/en/medical-record-database.md

 }
 </style>

-Database for medical record API, we implement Medical Record api using [Spring boot]() and Spring JPA that why the schema have some different type example for enum in JPA will be integer
+Database for medical record API, we implement Medical Record api using [Spring boot](https://spring.io) and [Spring Data JPA](https://spring.io/projects/spring-data-jpa) that why the schema have some different type example for `enum` in `JPA` become `integer`.

 ## Schema
-This schema is the latest for medical record we use today and always change for improvement
+This schema is the latest for medical record we use today and updated when the schema changed.
 <img src="medical-record-db-schema-2022-01-08.png">